Kunlong1994/lab3/Lab-06.md

 ## Setup and run the ChatBot Example

 ### Installation
-Clone(download) the repository from GitHub to the IxE.
+Clone (download) the repository from GitHub to the IxE.
-1. Go to the home folder with ```cd ~```
+1. From the terminal window which is logged into the Pi, go to the home folder with ```cd ~```
-1. Frok the github project you are trying to download, by clicking the fork button on the top right side.
+1. In a web browser on your laptop, fork the github project you are trying to download, by clicking the fork button on the top right side.
-1. Copy the link to your forked version of the project.(for more information on forking look [here](https://github.com/FAR-Lab/Developing-and-Designing-Interactive-Devices/wiki/Forking-a-GitHub-project)).
+1. Copy the link to your forked version of the project.<!--(for more information on forking look [here](https://github.com/FAR-Lab/Developing-and-Designing-Interactive-Devices/wiki/Forking-a-GitHub-project)). -->
-1. Clone the git repository with
+1. From the terminal window which is logged into the Pi, clone the git repository with the copied information
 ```
 git clone https://github.com/**_YOURUSERNAME_**/simple-ChatBot simple-ChatBot
 ```